 What is Homestay?

-Homestay is a cultural exchange between a local individual or family (called a host) and a visiting guest.
-A homestay allows an international guest the opportunity to stay in a warm, welcoming Australian household, rather than in an impersonal apartment, dorm, or hotel.
+Homestay is a cultural exchange between a local individual or family (called a host) and a visiting international student (guest).
+A homestay allows guests the opportunity to stay in a warm, welcoming Australian household, rather than in an impersonal apartment, dorm, or hotel.

 How much do I get paid to host?